trigodevops/test_repo/README.md

 ### General:

-* Clone the following repo: https://github.com/trigodevops/test_repo.git

-* Work only on that repo (you got all the permissions that you need)

-* Create a new branch and work on it (not directly on master/main)

 * Please provide a descriptive readme file, so we know how to run your solution

 * Solution needs to have the ability to scale